 The release management process is documented to:

 Standard releases are scheduled for four times a year, in: February, May, August and November.
 The exact date will be confirmed close to the release.
 This flexibility allows the CWP team to work better with the releases occuring in the open source, providing better value to agencies.
 Security releases are unpredictable events, such as the discovery of a security or data integrity issue, and can occur at any time.
+All past CWP releases are listed with detailed changelog notes.

 If there is a defect that needs to be fixed or a change required before the next quarterly release, agency developers can solve the issue themselves; creating a code patch or using one from another source, like an upsteam module.
 See 'How to use an alternate module version'.
 If this is not possible, raise a CWP Service Desk bug ticket and explain why you cannot wait until the next quarterly release, and the platform team will work on a solution for you.